 “This is where it gets interesting,” replied Damien as he lowered his voice to almost a whisper.
 He realized at this point, as he saw all of his guests leaning in slightly, that he had a captive audience.

 He continued, “Hold those thoughts for now.
 I want to first tell you the story of an interesting Egyptian pharaoh named Akhenaten who lived about 1000 years ago.”

 Pharaoh Amenhotep IV and the Sun God Aten

-“When Amenhotep came to power, he made radical changes in Egypt the likes of which have never been seen before or since.17 At the time, Egypt worshipped about 2000 gods.
+Amenhotep made radical changes in Egypt the likes of which have never been seen before or since when he came to power.17 At the time, Egypt worshipped about 2000 gods.
 Shortly after coming to power, he eliminated the entire pantheon of gods except one – the sun god Aten.
 He designated Aten worship as the only lawful worship.”

 “I’ve never heard of such a thing anywhere!” exclaimed Xenon

 “Well, really no one has,” replied Damien.
 “Many say that it was for political purposes, that Amenhotep sought to consolidate power by dismantling the powerful religious orders.18 Regardless of the motive, it did happen and it had profound implications.
 Can you imagine all the various orders of priests who suddenly found themselves in an illegal vocation?